*This post contains affiliate links

 Can you wear white shoes or sneakers?

-And whatever you’ve been told white sneakers and white canvas or leather Converse trainers have been highly trending already a few years in the whole Europe.
+Whatever you’ve been told white sneakers and *white canvas or leather Converse trainers have already been highly trending for a few years in the whole of Europe.

 (FYI: I’m adding this part here in the summer of 2023.
 I’ve no idea if 2024 will bring mandatory green sneakers.)